ritesh404/kudojs/docs/task.md

 <a name="Task.concat"></a>

 ### Task.concat(t)
 Concat the current Task with the passed one and get a new Task.
-Which when resloved would get the successfull result of both the task in an array.
+Which when resloved would get the successfull result of both the tasks.

 | Param | Type | Description |